Liquitex is probably the art brand name that we hear from every corner. Is it just a hype?

 - TOTAL: 4.8

-I only gave 4 for this specific set’s price as the paint is amazing but I know that Winsor & Newton Galeria set is also great and cheaper.
+I only gave 4 for this specific set’s price as the paint is amazing but I know that the Winsor & Newton Galeria set is also great and cheaper.

 What I don’t like: